kapawlak/temp_lab_host/Courses/6/CL/xlab3.md

 - $d$ is the separation between the two slits.
 - $a$ is the slit width.

 We label which intensity maxima (bright spots) we are talking about with the variable $m$.
 We call the one in the center of the screen $0$.
 Then to one side of $0$ we label the positions of the maxima with positive numbers in increasing order away from $0$ (1, 2, 3, etc.), and on the other side with negative numbers in decreasing order away from $0$ (-1, -2, -3, etc).
-Which side we pick for which is arbitrary.
+We can choose which side we pick for the positive numbers and which side we choose for the negative numbers arbitrarily.

 [](#Figure-interference1)  tells us the condition for maxima to occur, and [](#Figure-interference2) <u>a</u> gives the variables to  describe [](#Figure-interference1)  mathematically. **We also need to know the wavelength of the light, which we will denote with $\lambda$**.
 Thus we can describe the resulting maxima mathematically by the formula for constructive interference: